Motivational theory, self-efficacy, attribute theory

-|Self-efficacy||confusion, unambitious, avoidance, unwilling to attempt or try, with draw weak anxiety believe in luck
+|Confusion, unambitious, avoidance, unwilling to attempt or try, with draw, weak, anxiety, believe in luck

-- Teach and model each skill
+- Teach and model each skill.

-- Practice each skill with corrective feedback with tips and coping strategies
+- Practice each skill with corrective feedback with tips and coping strategies.

-- Integrate skills into a cohesive performance
+- Integrate skills into a cohesive performance.

-- Practice with tips and hints multiple times
+- Practice with tips and hints multiple times.

-- Practice realistic situations with authentic obstacles and corrective feedback
+- Practice realistic situations with authentic obstacles and corrective feedback.

-- Provide confidence in ability for successful productive use
+- Provide confidence in ability for successful productive use.

 Self-regulation requires fore thought, reflection, co-regulation through observation, imitation, and self-control through behaviors such as: